David-Kuku/David-Kuku/README.md

 - 💬 Ask me about **React, React Native, Typescript, MERN**

-- 👨‍💻 All of my projects are available at [https://kuku-portfolio.netlify.app/](https://kuku-portfolio.netlify.app/)
+- 👨‍💻 My portfolio can be visited on [https://kuku-portfolio.netlify.app/](https://kuku-portfolio.netlify.app/)

 - 📫 How to reach me **psalmsgus99@gmail.com**